Beritha-n12/womxchange_e_commerce/README.md

 - Monitor product listings and flagged items.

-- Generate sales and performance reports.
+- Track overall sales and performance reports.

+- Community Chat

+- All users

+- Orders

 2. Seller Dashboard:

 - Add, update, and manage product listings.

-- Track and manage orders (pending, Delivered, cancelled).
+- Track and manage orders (pending, Delivered, cancelled), But managed by admin in the first place

 - View sales performance and trends.

-- Community chat for assisting sellers with product listing and order management.
+- Community chat for assisting sellers via chats with product listing and order management Issues.

 - Buyer Dashboard:
 for updating their profiles

 3. **Community Chat**:
+- Provide real-time communication between platform users

+- Enable vendors to raise questions or report issues

+- Allow admins to post announcements or offer assistance